Like pizza? Like content analytics data?

 Immutable Events at the Core

 In my post about log-oriented architecture, I wrote that the core principle that has taken hold about this design pattern is as follows:

 A software application’s database is better thought of as a series of time-ordered immutable facts collected since that system was born, instead of as a current snapshot of all data records as of right now.

 We made this principle core to our new system design.

 Pictured above: Andrew (CTO) and Keith (Backend Lead) discuss Parse.ly’s log-oriented architecture.

-Data enters our system as raw Kafka topics, which contain the “firehose” of user activity from all of our publisher websites.
+Data enters our system as raw Kafka topics, which contain the “firehose” of user activity from all of our sites.
 This data does not follow a partitioning scheme and since data is collected from servers across multiple geographic regions, it is not even guaranteed to be in time order.

-The data flows into Storm topologies via Python spouts.
-This code runs in our “writer” topology.
-Its spouts spread the data throughout our data processing cluster, primarily batching them for performance reasons and writing them to a distributed data store that provides URL grouping and time ordering.
+The data flows into highly-parallel processing topologies via Python “spouts”.
+The core code runs in our “writer” topology.
+Its spouts spread the data throughout our data processing cluster, utilizing Kafka consumer groups.

 After data is ack’ed and written to this staging area, a new Kafka topic receives a signal that indicates that a URL’s analytics data need to be refreshed.
-This signals another Storm topology that it’s time to build up a time series view of this data.
+This signals another topology that it’s time to build up several time series materialized views of the data.

 Building a Time Series Index